 In a city facing tremendous housing price increases, Wy’East Plaza’s 175 units—studios, one-, and two- bedrooms—are dedicated to low-income residents struggling to find dignified housing.
 This four-story building sets the tone for the future of its neighborhood: more residential, accessible via walking and public transit, and affordable for different income brackets.

 Offering ample bike racks and public transit just a block away, Wy’East Plaza is very accessible for people without cars.
 Deprioritizing parking spaces allowed us to design a larger building that can house more families.
 The architecture combines urban and residential details, like pitched roofs, bay windows, and board and batten siding, for a natural transition from its commercial surroundings to neighboring homes.
 Distinctively textured siding and yellow pops of color announces the entry and provide wayfinding.
-The courtyard wrapping around the building is only accessible via key fob, making it a secure park-like setting to relax amongst unique seating areas, lush plantings, walking paths, and, eventually, a custom mural by a local female artist.
+The courtyard wrapping around the building is only accessible via key fob, making it a secure park-like setting to relax amongst unique seating areas, lush plantings, and walking paths.
 The rainwater collection feature with barrels and planters lets residents recycle rainwater for gardening.

 Inside, durable, stylish materials offer a simple, modern aesthetic.
 Several community areas promote connection and a sense of belonging amongst residents.
 Large walk-in closets with power outlets—an unheard of amenity in affordable housing—can double as home offices or nurseries, providing important flexibility for different lifestyles.
 An improvement feature not visible to residents is the new fire-tested exterior wall assembly that we developed to maximize framing efficiency.
 We hope this will improve affordable housing projects going forward.